Lawrence Bragg: University of Cambridge

-After the war he led in the formation of the International Union of Crystallography and was elected its first president.
+After the war Bragg led in the formation of the International Union of Crystallography and was elected its first president.
 He reorganised the Cavendish into units to reflect his conviction that "the ideal research unit is one of six to twelve scientists and a few assistants, helped by one or more first-class instrument mechanics and a workshop in which the general run of apparatus can be constructed."
-Senior members of staff now had offices, telephones and secretarial support.
+Senior members of staff now had offices, telephones, and secretarial support.
 The scope of the department was enlarged with a new unit on radio astronomy.
-His own work focused on the structure of metals, using both X-rays and the electron microscope.
+Bragg's own work focused on the structure of metals, using both X-rays and the electron microscope.
 In 1947 he persuaded the Medical Research Council (MRC) to support what he described as the "gallant attempt" to determine protein structure as the Laboratory of Molecular Biology, initially consisting of Perutz, John Kendrew and two assistants.
-Bragg worked with them, by 1960 they had resolved the structure of myoglobin to the atomic level.
-After this he was less involved; their analysis of haemoglobin was easier after they incorporated two mercury atoms as markers in each molecule.
+Bragg worked with them and by 1960 they had resolved the structure of myoglobin to the atomic level.
+After this Bragg was less involved; their analysis of haemoglobin was easier after they incorporated two mercury atoms as markers in each molecule.
 The first monumental triumph of the MRC was decoding the structure of DNA by James Watson and Francis Crick.
-Bragg announced the discovery at a Solvay conference on proteins in Belgium on 8 April 1953, it went unreported by the press.
-He then gave a talk at Guy's Hospital Medical School in London on Thursday 14 May 1953, which resulted in an article by Ritchie Calder in the News Chronicle of London on Friday 15 May 1953, entitled "Why You Are You.
+Bragg announced the discovery at a Solvay conference on proteins in Belgium on 8 April 1953, though it went unreported by the press.
+He then gave a talk at Guy's Hospital Medical School in London on Thursday, 14 May 1953, which resulted in an article by Ritchie Calder in the News Chronicle of London on Friday, 15 May 1953, entitled "Why You Are You.
 Nearer Secret of Life".
 Bragg nominated Crick, Watson and Maurice Wilkins for the 1962 Nobel Prize in Physiology or Medicine; Wilkins' share recognised the contribution of X-ray crystallographers at King's College London.
 Among them was Rosalind Franklin, whose "photograph 51" showed that DNA was a double helix, not the triple helix that Linus Pauling had proposed.
 Franklin died before the prize (which only goes to living people) was awarded.